Published on 25 October 2021

 Long-Term Exposure To Diazepam

-Abusing diazepam for an extended period can seriously harm one's health and general well-being.
+Abusing Diazepam for an extended period can seriously harm one's health and general well-being.
 Notably, tolerance, physical dependency, withdrawal, and addiction are all associated with the misuse and abuse of benzodiazepines.

 That was the beginning of a 10-year habit.
 She had a heart attack, memory and speech issues, and muscle spasms that prevented her from climbing a stairway when she reduced her dose.